• Home

 I discovered overnight oats years ago.
 They’re sooooo gooooood!

 It’s simply porridge oats soaked in a milk of your choice with fruit and/or nuts/seeds added on top.
-You can then top it off with honey or maple syrup for a sweet kick when you eat it the next morning.
+When you eat it the next morning, you can then top it off with honey or maple syrup for a sweet kick.

 I use a glass bowl with a clip – top lid which seals in the milk tight.
 I add the oats first, then pour the milk on top and mix it well.
 Then add the remaining ingredients.
 Put the lid on and cover, then leave overnight in the fridge.